 Tuning is normally off to avoid changing the capacitor settings during critical times.
-The tuning circuit is enabled and disabled through the SPI.
+The tuning circuit is enabled through the SPI.
+It is disabled automatically after 512 cycles of the ADC sample clock.
 Initializing the tuning of the filter must be performed after initial power-up and after reprogramming the filter cutoff scaling or ADC sample rate.
-Occasional retuning during an idle time is recommended to compensate for temperature drift.